fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/round-meter/README.en.md

 MIN_VALUE = -25 # Minimum value of graduations
 MAX_VALUE = 55  # Maximum value of graduations
 ```
->Run the script, then the angle will be displayed around the meter as shown in the reference image.
+>Run the script, then the angle will be displayed around the meter as shown in the Reference image.
 Once running the script with an arbitrary value on a trial basis and grasping the angle, it is easy to configure.

 2. Run `analog_round_meter_reader.py`.